Motor Vehicle Fuel Tax (MVF) – Frequently Asked Questions (FAQs)Open All Close All

 Also, visit California's Tax Service Center.
 You may also want to consult a tax professional for assistance on other agencies' requirements.

 If you conduct any of the following activities in the State of California, you are required to register as a motor vehicle fuel supplier;

-Taxpayers should notify CDTFA of any change of address, phone or fax number to ensure that returns, and information from CDTFA are received timely.
-Use form CDTFA-345-SP, Notice of Business Change, Property and Special Taxes to notify CDTFA of changes.
+You should notify the CDTFA of any change of mailing or email address, phone or fax number to ensure that information from CDTFA is received timely.
+Log in to our online services system with a username and password to maintain your contact information, add or close a location, or update your mailing address.
+You can also use form CDTFA-345-SP, Notice of Business Change, Property and Special Taxes to notify CDTFA of changes.